National Heritage Site declaration: 28 June 2002

-Declared National Heritage site in June 2002 and Inscription as a World Heritage site in 2003
+Inscription as a World Heritage Site: 2003

-The Mapungubwe Cultural Landscape another one of South Africa’s World Heritage sites and gives us a picture of the rise and fall of the first indigenous kingdom in the sub-continent.
+The Mapungubwe Cultural Landscape is another one of South Africa’s World Heritage sites and gives us a picture of the rise and fall of the first indigenous kingdom in the sub-continent.
 The site is situated on the fertile confluence of the Limpopo and Shashe Rivers bordering South Africa, Botswana and Zimbabwe.

-Social, economic and political changes took place here between AD900 and AD1300 due to extensive and sophisticated trade networks and successful farming.
-The wealth this created led to the evolution of class distinction and the establishment of elusive, sacred leadership.
+Social, economic and political changes took place here between AD900 and AD1300 due to extensive, sophisticated trade networks and successful farming.
+The wealth this created led to the evolution of class distinction and the establishment of sacred leadership.
 These ideological and architectural shifts led to changes in settlement patterns with the Paramount Chief / King secluded in a palace on top of the hill, separated from commoners on the plains below.

 Due to the Mapungubwe’s location astride north/south and east/west trade routes, it was able to control trade with Arabia, India and China through the East African ports, as well as trade throughout Southern Africa.
 Gold and ivory were traded for salt, glass beads, cloth and Chinese porcelain.